 Photo by: Georgi Kunev

 Lilac is a temperate tree, with a pale purple color, and is a genus belonging to the olive family of plants.
 It is similar to the lilac bushes.
 Lilac trees have wide trunks.
 And can grow to a height of thirty feet.
 These trees have a rounded and upright shape.
 The most common Lilac trees are the Japanese variety.
 The wood of this tree is easily damaged.
 Normally, it can easily survive for 100 years.
-The leaves of the lilac tree are heart shaped and dark green in color.
-Colors of flowers are white, yellow, pink, purple.
+The leaves of the lilac tree are heart-shaped and dark green in color.
+The colors of the flowers are white, yellow, pink, and purple.
 Their roots spread horizontally from the ground and extend in all directions.
-The Lilac flowers are divided into seven colors – blue, lavender, violet, white, purple, magenta and pink, though the purple flower of lilac is the most popular.
+The Lilac flowers are divided into seven colors – blue, lavender, violet, white, purple, magenta, and pink, though the purple flower of lilac is the most popular.
 Flowers can grow to large sizes.
-Lilac flowers add their fragrance to several personal care products like lotions, soap and the like.
+Lilac flowers add their fragrance to several personal care products like lotions, soap, and the like.

 The leaves of the Lilac trees are heart shaped, hairless and dark green in color.
 Lilac trees have 20 different species.
 The leaves are very simple.
 Beautiful and elegant flowers of lilac are pleasant and enjoyable flowers.
 Lilac trees were discovered in Eastern Europe in the early 1600s and were bought by pioneers to North America.
 Their beautiful and attractive flowers are very popular in the world.
 Lilacs are mainly cultivated for their fragrance and flowers.
 The flowers of lilac are produced in spring season.
 And can grow in large panicles.